-So far we have learned what is website security audit and various methods of testing your site’s security.
+So far we have learnt what is a website security audit and the various methods of testing your site’s security.
 Next up is how you can do your website’s security audit on your own.

 It’s a struggle to find out how (or where) to start a website security audit.
 Most web owners feel lost when it comes to executing a security audit.

 Cut to the chase, follow the below-listed steps to do a full website security audit:

 Tools like Nikto, Nmap, SQLmap work wonders in detecting vulnerabilities in web server, files & directories, database, and more.

 Nikto is an awesome tools that can render all the information we want to know about a website.
 Including server, hostname, port, IP, security headers, etc.

 To use this tool on Kali Linux, run the following command:

 # nikto –h [examplewebserverurl]